-At The Colony, we'll start with lunch, fill your brain with three different workshops, and for those who want to hang around, we'll provide a buffet dinner along with a round of golf, all on us.
+At The Doral, we'll start with lunch, fill your brain with two different workshops, and for those who want to hang around, we'll provide a buffet dinner along with a round of golf, all on us.

 We'd love to see you there, but don't fret if you're not able to join us.
-This is just the kickoff of what we intend to be an ongoing series of visits to various cities around the US (and eventually the world).
-Next up will be O11y Day Miami, but there are definitely more to come after that.
-So stay tuned on our events page to see where we'll land next.
+This is just the kickoff of what we intend to be an ongoing series of visits to various cities around the US (and eventually the world)!
+Head over to our events page to see where we'll land next.